ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/session/loading-entities.dotnet.markdown

 {NOTE: }

-There are severl methods with many overloads that allow users to download documents from the database and convert them to entities.
+There are several methods with many overloads that allow users to download documents from the database and convert them to entities.
 This article will cover the following
 methods: